oasis-tcs/openc2-oc2ls/oc2ls.md

 **Reference:** ls:Target

-An NSID is a synonym for a Uname, and the short reference is synonymous with the full reference.
+An NSID is shorthand for a Namespace, and the short reference is synonymous with the full reference.

 -------